Mark Berent

 Storm Flight is touched off by a daring raid on the Son Tay prisoner-of-war camp that reveals some startling information.
 With American prisoners in terrible jeopardy and crucial national secrets in danger of being discovered, the characters we have met in Berent's earlier books are put to the ultimate test.
 They must call upon all their skill, leadership, guts, and strength.

-Eagle Station, the fourth in his Vietnam War series, Berent raises the stakes, creating his most electrifying tale of war to date.
-Staring with a hair-raising cliffside helicopter rescue under heavy fire, and racing toward a climactic ground battle played out in the dark of night, engaging top secret USAF special operations gun ships, Eagle Station is fill with combat, and the politics of war.
+Eagle Station, fourth in his Vietnam War series, Berent raises the stakes, creating his most electrifying tale of war to date.
+Staring with a hair-raising cliffside helicopter rescue under heavy fire, and racing toward a climactic ground battle played out in the dark of night, engaging top secret USAF special operations gun ships, A Japanese-American overcomes prejudice and becomes a top pilot.

 USAF Major Court Bannister, SF LtCol Wolf Lochert, and USAF Lt.
 Toby Parker are at new posts: Bannister in Test Pilot School at Edwards AFB; Wolf Lochert at Lang Tri, Vietnam carrying out covert operations in Laos: Toby Parker in pilot training at Randolph AFB.
 A Russian fighter pilot trains North Vietnamese pilots.
 Israeli fighter pilots decisively defeat Egyptian forces in the 1967 war.